datalust/seq-app-mail/README.md

 ## Development

+The `harness/Seq.Mail.TestHarness` project is a simple console application that enables local/interactive app debugging using Serilog to generate events.

-To run the simple SMTP version of the app locally, without installing it into Seq, build with `Build.ps1` then pipe `seqcli tail` output from your Seq instance to `RunLocalSmtp.ps1`:
+To run the apps locally under the production app host, but, without installing them into Seq, build with `Build.ps1` then pipe `seqcli tail` output from your Seq instance to `RunLocalSmtp.ps1`:

 ```